mdespuits/dotify/README.md

 ### Unlink everything

-Don't want and of the dotfiles anymore?
+Don't want any of the dotfiles anymore?
 Well, I'm not one to question.
 Go ahead and wipe them out.

     $ dotify unlink
     Are you sure you want to remove ~/.bashrc?
 [Yn] Y